mattermost/docs/source/install/self-managed-changelog.md

  - Updated NPS plugin to version 1.3.0.

 #### Administration
- - After 90 days since the day of missing a payment, Admins will see a modal where they can choose between updating the billing status or staying on the Starter subscription.
+ - After 90 days since missing a payment, Admins will see a modal where they can choose between updating the billing status or staying on the Starter subscription.
  - Autocompletion results using Elasticsearch or Bleve will correctly show a user as a channel member in Direct Message and Group Message channels.
 To force this change to appear, a re-indexing will be necessary.
  - Introduced an Invite Guests upsell prompt to self-hosted.
- - Added JSON-compatible nested config value parsing from environment variables.
+ - Added JSON-compatible nested configuration value parsing from environment variables.
  - An AD/LDAP upsell banner is now shown for self-hosted instances with a Professional license when visiting the invite guests modal.
- - Self-hosted Admins now see "User Groups" in the product switcher with a CTA to start a trial.
+ - Self-hosted Admins now see "User Groups" in the product switcher with a call to action (CTA) to start a trial.
  - Added logic to package product version of Boards with production builds.

 ### Bug Fixes